ktarnowski17/sentiment_analysis/README.md

 # 🎬 Sentiment Analysis of Movie Reviews

 This project focuses on sentiment analysis of movie reviews from the IMDB dataset.
-The goal was to compare a simple machine learning approach with a pretrained transformer model.
+The goal was to automatically classify whether a movie review is positive or negative, using the IMDb dataset.
+I tested two approaches — a simple TF-IDF baseline and a pretrained DistilBERT — to find the best solution for this task."

 ---